Sardar Muhammad Asim Sher Maken

 Sardar Muhammad Asim Sher Maken is a Pakistani politician who has been a Member of the Provincial Assembly of the Punjab since 2024.
-He is also the Parliamentary Secretery for Punjab Live Stock and Dairy Development.
+He is also the Parliamentary Secretary for Punjab Live Stock and Dairy Development.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from constituency PP-80 Sargodha-X in the 2024 Pakistani general election.